NoeliaCI/coffee-meows/README.md

 ### Bugs
 #### Solved bugs
 * After deploying the website I found out that the images were broken in the gallery page.
 This was due to absolute file paths.
 I fixed it by removing the initial slash and making the file paths relative.
+* In the deployed version, the background images for the rules and get in touch pages were not covering the whole section on tablets and larger screens.
+I fixed it by adding a height property to the sections affected.

 #### Unsolved bugs
 * None.